COMING OCTOBER 2023

 "Go in your uniforms."

-"Maybe if you weren’t a prick, I wouldn't be a bitch."
+"Maybe if you weren’t a prick—I’d be less of a bitch."

 Scott was barefoot and the only piece of clothing he had on was a pair of tight black jeans.
-A green lava lamp morphed over his desk, leaving shadows on a Crass poster as if it were melting into the wall.
-If anything, he thought it was something the band would expect if that were possible.
+A green lava lamp morphed over his desk, making shadows on a Crass poster as if it were melting on the wall.
+If anything, he thought it was something the band would want if that were possible.

-"Meet us at Heather's in an hour since we're still out."
+"Meet us at Heather's in an hour.
+We're still out."

 "Still?"